Banner

 Pileus 6-12(-21) mm across, cylindrical or more or less hemispherical when young, then conical or obtusely conical to parabolical, occasionally with a small umbo; translucent-striate, sulcate, dry, glabrous; pale yellow to greenish yellow or olivaceous with almost no yellow components, or olivaceous centre with paler, yellowish margin; drying to pale yellow all over.
 Lamellae 12-19 reaching the stipe, ascending, narrowly adnate, occasionally with a short decurrent tooth, becoming slightly intervenose with age; yellowish to cream coloured or pale grey to white, with the edge concolorous.
 Stipe 50-65 x 1-1.5 mm, straight to somewhat flexuous, often curved towards the base, firm, terete, equal, glabrous except for the pruinose apex; the apex whitish or pale grey, darker grey to brownish below, occasionally with a yellow component; the base densely covered with long, coarse, flexuous, whitish fibrils.
 Odour not distinct.
 Taste not recorded.

 Basidia 30-36 x 6.5-8 µm, clavate, 2-spored, more rarely 1-spored, with sterigmata 8-9 µm long.
 Spores 8.5-11.2 x 6.2-8.2 µm, Q 1.2-1.6, Qav ~ 1.4, smooth, broadly pip-shaped, amyloid.
-Cheilocystidia 15-40 x 6.5-17 µm, forming a sterile band, clavate, covered with unevenly spaced, fairly coarse, simple, cylindrical, straight to curved excrescences 1.5-8(-20) x 0.9-2 µm.
+Cheilocystidia 15-40 x 6.5-17 µm, forming a sterile band, clavate, covered with unevenly spaced, fairly coarse, simple, cylindrical, straight to curved excrescences 1.5-8(-20) x 0.9-2 µm, some with a somewhat swollen tip.
 Pleurocystidia absent.
 Lamellar trama vinescent in Melzer's reagent.
 Hyphae of the pileipellis 2.5-3.5 µm wide, densely covered with simple to furcate, cylindrical excrescences 2-4.5 x 0.5-1 µm, somewhat gelatinized.
 Hyphae of the cortical layer of the stipe 1-2.5 µm wide, covered with simple, cylindrical excrescences 1-6.5 x 0.9-1.3 µm.
-Clamps absent, or with some +/- abortive clamps.
+Clamps absent, or with some +/- abortive clamps (but see remark below).

 Microphoto of cheilocystidia